More on the tensionless limit of pure-Ramond-Ramond AdS3/CFT2: Conclusions and outlook

 Of course this is generally impossible for a system of TBA equations, but perhaps at leading order the dynamics of the model is so simple to allow for such a simplification.
 A brief exploration of this idea however did not result in a perfect match of the energies when using a few known scattering phases.
+It is also interesting to explore whether this spectrum may correspond to any known quantum-mechanical integrable model with long-range interactions.

 We have also explored the question of how many species of massless particles should be included in the TBA.
 From perturbation theory we expect to have $N_0=2$ types of excitations, but in recent work it was observed~\cite{Frolov:2023wji} that setting $N_0=1$ seem to better account for the energy of a twisted ground state.
 We find that, for excited states at small tension, any value of~$N_0$ yields an apparently reasonable solution, and in fact the deviations between $N_0=1$, $N_0=2$, and (for the sake of generality) $N_0=4$ are numerically small.
 Hence, this does not seem to resolve the confusion on this point.
 One way to resolve this puzzle might be to derive the mirror TBA equations for the ${\rm AdS}_3 \times {\rm S}^3 \times {\rm S}^3 \times {\rm S}^1$ background \cite{Tong:2014yna,Borsato:2015mma}, and study their $\text{T}^4$ limit.